Testing display of HTML elements

 Pellentesque in ipsum id orci porta dapibus.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-element.
+This is adiv element.
 Authors may use such elements instead

 of paragraph markup for various reasons.
-(End of div
+(End of div.)

 This is a block quotation containing a single paragraph.
 Well, not quite, since this is not really quoted text, but I hope you understand the point.
 After all, this page does not use HTML markup very normally anyway.The following contains address information about the author, in an